Kwasi16/Data-Analysis-Portfolio/README.md

 # 📚 Education

 * University of Twente, The Netherlands - Master's in Geo-Information and Earth Observation (August 2022 - July 2024)
-* University of Ghana, Ghana - Bachelor of Science in Agriculture (Agribusiness)
+* University of Ghana, Ghana - Bachelor of Science in Agriculture (September 2015 - May 2019)